Students praised for hard work and encouraged to explore their options on results day

 - With school leavers missing out on the opportunity to visit careers fairs in person this year, the National Careers Service is bringing the fair to them with a virtual careers fair.

-- Tuesday 25 August Options at 16 event the Eventbrite booking page can be found here.
+- Tuesday 25 August, Options at 16 event, the Eventbrite booking page can be found on Eventbrite: National Careers Service.

 - Careermap Useful resource with a results day guide.